 (7) An interim order may be made under subsection (5) pending final determination of an application under subsection (1).

-(8) A person shall comply with an order made against him or her under subsection (5).
+(8) A person must comply with an order made against the person under subsection (5).

-Penalty: $5 000 and a daily penalty of $500.
+Penalty for this subsection:

+(a) a fine of $13 000;

+(b) a daily penalty of a fine of $1 000 for each day or part of a day during which the offence continues.

+(9) A contravention of an entitlement provision is not an offence and section 83E(8) applies to the contravention as if it were a contravention of a civil penalty provision.

 [Section 83 inserted: No. 20 of 2002 s.
-155(1).]
+155(1); amended: No. 30 of 2021 s.
+47, 76(2) and 77(7) and (11).]

 83A.
 Underpayment of employee, orders to remedy

-(1) Where in any proceedings brought under section 83(1) against an employer it appears to the industrial magistrate’s court that an employee of that employer has not been paid by that employer the amount which the employee was entitled to be paid under an instrument to which that section applies the industrial magistrate’s court shall, subject to subsection (2), order that employer to pay to that employee the amount by which the employee has been underpaid.
+(1) Where in any proceedings brought under section 83(1) against a person it appears to the industrial magistrate’s court that an employee has not been paid the amount which the employee was entitled to be paid under an entitlement provision, the industrial magistrate’s court must, subject to subsection (2), order that person to pay to that employee the amount by which the employee has been underpaid.

 (2) An order may only be made under subsection (1) —